Digital signature: what it is, how it works and how to do it in a document

 The electronic signature has legal validity in virtually every country in the world.
 In Brazil, it was introduced by several norms, in particular by article 10, § 2, of the Provisional Measure No. 2.200-2/2001 and by Provisional Measure No. 983 of 2020.

 Na digital signature, the signatory uses a digital certificate to prove its authorship.
 The digital certificate must be issued by a Brazilian certification authority, in accordance with the standards of the Brazilian Public Key Infrastructure (ICP-Brazil).
 Examples of digital certificate are the e-CNPJ and the OAB token used by lawyers.
-There are also types of digital certificates, such as A1 and A3.
+There are also types of digital certificates, which we discuss below.

 Both the electronic signature and the digital signature have legal validity, in accordance with Provisional Measure No. 2.200-2 of 2001 and Provisional Measure No. 983 of 2020.
 In this text, we treat electronic signatures and digital signatures interchangeably, since in most situations they have the same effects.